garynguyen1295/Project_1/paper/paper.md

 Use 03-conclusion.md to summarize the main points, and what would be the take-home message

+#Conclusion

+List of resources used:

+* Git tutorial from lab 02
+* Command lines from Homework 1

-Throughout this project, I mostly refered to the tutorial on "Git- Version Control" that we did during lab.
+Throughout this project, I mostly refered to the tutorial on **"Git- Version Control"** that we did during lab.
 Different Git commands contained in the tutorial became very useful in this project.

+In order to see understand the big picture of the project, professor Sanchez's instructions were crucial to my undertanding.
+He broke down different parts of the project and talked about the overall file structure I needed to create for this project.

 As for creating my Makefile, Sinhudja's help was crucial.
-But time didn't allow me to ask for more help on the Makefile, I did I also compared mine with some of my friends' Makefiles, and thanks to that, I was able to fix
+But time didn't allow me to ask for more help on the Makefile, and as a result my Makefile was not completed.
+I decided to compared mine with some of my friends' Makefiles, and thanks to that, I was able to finalize my Makefile.
+That was the most challenging part of the project.

+Creating the file structure in local directories is the easier part in this project.
+I was able to create it from Professor Sanchez's instructions and sometimes refered to **Homework 1** for usage of command lines used in this project.

+The most time consuming part was writing out the report.
+Without considering the amount of time it took to type, I experienced some difficulties with inserting images into the report.
+With a little google search, a website (url needed) helped me figure this out.
+And demonstration during lecture provided me with the conceptual understanding of relative paths.